 Warning: The Following is Not Real Italian Food!

-let’s start from the pasta noodles
+let’s start with the pasta noodles

 In Italy, Pasta noodles are cooked “al dente” meaning “to the tooth” or slightly undercooked.
 This is the first main difference.